 There’s no doubt about it: living in the Twin Cities makes us happy.
-Minnesota was ranked as the second happiest state in the nation in 2016, and Minneapolis nabbed the number three spot in a recent list of the top 100 “happiest healthiest” cities.
+Minnesota was ranked as the third happiest state in the nation in 2020, and Minneapolis nabbed the number three spot in a recent list of the top 100 “happiest healthiest” cities.
 With an excellent K-12 education system, a thriving arts community, and trails and parks where we enjoy year-round outdoor fun, it’s no wonder we’re glad to live and work here.
 Join us!

 For two years in a row, Minnesota ranked first in the nation as the best place to raise a family.
 That’s partly because of our history of excellence in education (we have one of the ten best school systems in the nation) and partly because there’s so much for families to do here, from children’s museums to exploring the great outdoors to athletic and artistic opportunities.